SARKfinance/assettracker/README.md

 ### 2. Screen Archetypes

+* Login
+   * User can press a button to sign up for a new account
+   * User can log in
-* Login/Sign up
+* Sign Up
    * User can sign up for a new account
-   * User can log in
 * Main investment screen
    * User can add individual investment
    * User can delete individual investment